fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

 This will copy the required executables and libraries into \<pri-src\>/component-samples/demo/manufacturer/.

-# Configuring the FIDO IoT Manufacturer Sample
+# Configuring the FDO PRI Manufacturer Sample

 Some required runtime arguments